-On a scale of A to E, this jacket obtained a score of B. The environmental impacts of our products are calculated over their entire life cycle.
+On a scale of A to E, this jacket obtained a score of B. Our products' environmental impacts are calculated over their entire life cycle.
 A score is attributed to each product so that you can easily identify the most eco-friendly products within a particular family.
 Decathlon is a voluntary supporter of this environmentally-friendly labelling approach.

 Waterproofing of the garment

 The garment passed a shower test under 60 litres of water/sqm/hour for one hour.
 This test reproduces the average conditions of a rain shower.
-The fabric of this jacket is water repellent, i.e. water runs off its surface without getting absorbed.
+The fabric of this jacket is water-repellent, i.e. water runs off its surface without being absorbed.
 This prevents the fabric from soaking up water and keeps it lightweight and breathable.
 The water repellent property is achieved by treating the fabric's exterior.
 In addition, we taped the main seams that are most exposed to the rain.

 How to maintain the waterproof property of your jacket over time

-In order to maintain good waterproofing over time, the fabric's water-repellent properties must be restored regularly.
+To maintain good waterproofing over time, the fabric's water-repellent properties must be restored regularly.
 We recommend doing this every three washes or after a dozen uses in the rain.
-The waterproof property is easily reactivated by warming the fabric: either in your tumble dryer or with a hair dryer, for example, over a relatively short period.
+The water-repellent property is easily reactivated by warming the fabric: either in your tumble dryer or with a hairdryer, for example, over a relatively short period.
 If you are washing it, it must be thoroughly rinsed.

 We measure a fabric's resistance to water pressure, expressed in terms of the height of a water column in mm (based on the ISO 811 standard).
 The higher the water pressure, the more waterproof the fabric.
 A component with a waterproof rating of 2,000 mm can therefore withstand the pressure exerted by a 2,000 mm water column.

-To find out whether a fabric is breathable, we measure its thermal evaporative resistance coefficient (RET) based on the ISO 11092 standard.
+To find out whether a fabric is breathable, we test its total evaporative resistance (RET) based on the ISO 11092 standard.
 The lower the fabric's resistance, the more water vapour generated by physical activity can escape, and the higher the fabric's breathability. - RET < 9 = extremely breathable fabric - 9 < RET < 12 = very breathable fabric - 12 < RET < 20 = breathable fabric - RET > 20 = little or no breathability